nymous/dotfiles/softwares.md

 - `pass`: Passwordstore, a password manager that uses git and gpg
 - `pavucontrol`: control audio I/O using PulseAudio
 - `picom`: a compositor for X11, to have transparency
+- `python-poetry`: an alternative and more modern Python dependency manager
 - `polybar`: a modular status bar
 - `pyenv`: to install multiple Python versions
 - `rbenv`: to install multiple Ruby versions